isomerpages/nlb-biblioasia/_videos/Stories from BiblioAsia/Hearts and Minds.md

 <br>Ronnie Tan pieces together the fascinating story of Lee Meng, the Malayan Communist Party female agent who headed its courier network for a brief period in 1952.

 <a style="text-decoration: none;" href="/vol-14/issue-4/jan-mar-2019/iron-spearhead-hitmn/">Iron Spearhead: The Story of a Communist Hitman</a>
-Ronnie Tan and Goh Yu Mei recount the story of a ruthless Malayan Communist Party cadre whose cold-blooded murders caused a sensation in Singapore in the 1950s.
+<br>Ronnie Tan and Goh Yu Mei recount the story of a ruthless Malayan Communist Party cadre whose cold-blooded murders caused a sensation in Singapore in the 1950s.

 <a style="text-decoration: none;" href="https://eresources.nlb.gov.sg/infopedia/articles/SIP_2018-03-28_141257.html">Communist Party of Malaya</a>
 <br>The Communist Party of Malaya, also known as the Malayan Communist Party, was a political party active in Singapore, the Federation of Malaya and later Malaysia.
 It was founded in 1930 and dissolved in 1989.